Javeyn/assignment3/readme.md

 # Password Generator

+## Second push

+I decided to change up my code and write it out in a style that I felt more familiar with.
+The JavaScript feels really "wet" and in may cases I feel that a lot of the code could have been consolidated, I was just having a hard time remembering how.

+At this point, I believe I have everything all dialed in to create a password based on their criteria, but for some reason I can't get the password to generate on screen.
+I am going to go back through my code and figure out how to display their password.

 ## First push

 This is the first rendition of my password generator.
 Having missed class on Monday after the long break, it was difficult to remember exactly HOW I would go about doing this.
 I will be working into the night to try to get this finished, but I wanted to at least submit something until I can get a more polished version to you guys.

 ### Thoughts